viamrobotics/docs/docs/tutorials/services/constrain-motion.md

 If you followed along with the [Plan Motion with an Arm tutorial](../plan-motion-with-arm-gripper/), you used the [motion service](/mobility/motion/) to move a robot arm and end effector to desired positions.
 This tutorial builds on this foundation.

+In this tutorial, you will learn about transforms and constraints with the example of moving a cup across a table without hitting another object, and while remaining upright.

 <br>

 {{< alert title="Learning Goals" color="info" >}}